mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ffplay-screenshot.jpg" alt="Screenshot of ffplay rendering video stream from LKV373A" caption="Rendering the video stream from the LKV373A with ffplay" maxWidth="800px">}}

-This was the first taste of a problem that dogged me throughout the project: latency.
+It was here that I received my first taste of a problem that dogged me throughout the project: latency.
 There was almost a one-second delay between the target computer and the video playback on my desktop.

 {{<img src="lkv373a-latency.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The LKV373A introduced 838 milliseconds of latency before any re-encoding." maxWidth="600px">}}

 I tried playing around with ffplay's many command-line flags to speed up the stream, but I never pushed past 800 milliseconds.
 And that was on my desktop with its high-end GPU and CPU.
-It didn't bode well for performance-wise for my scrappy little Raspberry Pi.
+It didn't bode well performance-wise for my scrappy little Raspberry Pi.

 Fortunately, I found a better solution by complete coincidence.

 ### HDMI to USB dongle

-While mindlessly scrolling through Twitter, I happened to see [a tweet by Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) talking about a low-cost HDMI to USB dongle he had just purchased:
+While mindlessly scrolling through Twitter, I happened to see [a tweet by Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) about a [low-cost HDMI to USB dongle](https://amzn.to/2YHEvJN) he had just purchased:

 {{<img src="arsenio-dev-tweet.jpg" alt="Screenshot of Rufus" caption="A [tweet from Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) tipped me off to a better video capture solution." linkUrl="https://twitter.com/Ascii211/status/1268631069051453448">}}